Joel McCrea: Personal life

-McCrea married actress Frances Dee in Rye, New York on October 20, 1933, after they met while filming The Silver Cord.
+McCrea married actress Frances Dee in Rye, New York, on October 20, 1933, after they met while filming The Silver Cord.
 Coincidentally, Dee was born only a few blocks away from McCrea's home, but she moved to Chicago during her childhood.
 They had three sons, Jody, Peter and David.
-They were married until McCrea's death 57 years later.
+They were married until McCrea's death on their 57th wedding anniversary.

-McCrea – who was an outdoorsman who had once listed his occupation as "rancher" and his hobby as "acting" – had begun buying property as early as 1933, when he purchased his first 1000 acre in a then unincorporated area of eastern Ventura County, California, which later became Thousand Oaks, California.
+McCrea – who was an outdoorsman who had once listed his occupation as "rancher" and his hobby as "acting" – had begun buying property as early as 1933, when he purchased his first 1000 acre in a then unincorporated area of eastern Ventura County, California, which later became Thousand Oaks.
 This was the beginning of what evolved into a 3000 acre spread where McCrea and his wife lived, raised their sons, and rode their horses.
 At one point, McCrea's ranch produced 200,000 pounds of beef every year.
 He was noted for being a hard worker on his ranch; he was very active in the management, including riding, roping and branding.